padzxx/piratequesting/trunk/readme.txt

 Version History
 ---------------

+v2.0b3
+- Should fix the problem with loading duplicate overlays. now check for duplicate non-null tab ids and tabpanel ids, as well as duplicate filenames

 v2.0b2
 - changes the loadOverlay observer to reveal the sidebar content  even in the event of a failure